Marine Navigation Sensors Guide: Key Technologies Used for Safe and Accurate Sea Travel

 • Hydrographic chart databases

-Below is a simplified overview of key navigation sensors and their functions.
+Below is a simplified table showing key navigation sensors and their roles:

 Navigation SensorPrimary FunctionData Provided